ff-k/hoppy/README.md

+# hoppy
 hoppy is a 2D game written for Android platform as a term project.
 It is written in C/C++ from scratch.
-Gameplay video can be found [here](  )
+Gameplay video can be found [here]( https://youtu.be/MD63THgcEbM )

 ![Main menu](mainmenu.jpg)
 ![Gameplay](ingame.jpg)